mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

 ## Activity 3: Mapping tools

-1. At your tables, explore some mapping tools \(TBD\) and address the following questions.
-2. Add your responses to the shared Boxnote `MasterMappingResearch`
+In your group, review and test out one of the following mapping tools.
+Compile your findings in a Box note in our Unit 3 folder.
+You must test out 2 tools, but you are

+* Carto
+* Palladio
+* ArcGIS Online
+* QGIS
+* Neatline
+* Kepler.gl
+* Google Fusion Tables

+***

 * Who created this tool?
 Is it open source?
+Is it free?
 * How do I use it?
 Browser or download?
 OS preference?
 * How do I add data?
 What formats does it accept?
 * How do I add layers?